Best waterproof speakers 2023: budget, portable, smart

 No app support

-This diminutive, soap on a rope-styled Go 3 features Bluetooth 5.1 plus a maximum power output of 4.2W, up from Bluetooth 4.1 and 3W in the previous iteration.
-The one specification that hasn’t changed is the Go 3's stamina; it takes 2.5 hours to charge fully, and you can still only get a comparatively meagre five hours of playtime from a single charge.
+The diminutive, soap on a rope-styled Go 3 features Bluetooth 5.1 plus a maximum power output of 4.2W, up from Bluetooth 4.1 and 3W in the previous iteration.
+The dinky little speaker's main limitation is that it takes 2.5 hours to charge fully, and you can still only get a comparatively meagre five hours of playtime from a single charge, making battery life something of a limiting factor.

 If you can live with this, there's much to celebrate in the sound department at the level.
 The extra power and overhauled design have resulted in some solid sonic enhancements, so much so that we awarded the Go 3 full five stars in the sound department when we had it in for testing in early 2021.